 NextGen MilSpouse is going beyond traditional career tips and tricks for military spouses!
 We share the real stories of working military spouses (just like you!) and their professional success stories on every Wednesday.

 Business Advisor for ambitious military spouses.
 I help military spouses create purpose driven businesses that allow them to work from any duty station.

 Is this full-time, part-time, hourly, contract or freelance work?

 How long have you been working in this career field?

-I have been a marketing and business consultant for 12 years but in the last year, I’ve switched my focus from serving established business owners, to helping aspiring milspouse entrepreneurs.
+I have been a marketing and business consultant for 12 years but recently, I’ve switched my focus from serving established business owners to helping aspiring military spouse entrepreneurs.

 Do you work in an office, telecommute from home (or Starbucks), or a little bit of both?

 Technically I work from home, but sometimes from the local coffee shop and lately, from the library where I can get total peace and quiet.

 How did you get this position?
 Was it a resume, referral, job fair?
 Spill your magic.

 I created it!
 I had been working in television for the last 8 years as a marketing consultant for local and national brands.
 I worked for most of the major networks, CBS, FOX, NBC, CW and MyTV, moving from station to station with each PCS and starting over every time with new bosses, new pay and new clients.